hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

   2. `Replicate_data_MissingRDPatent_ML.dta` contains the dataset used in the paper.

 **Sample Data Construction**
-* PERMCO here is a masked firm identifier for illustration purposes.
+* PERMCO here is a masked firm identifier.
 * Variables definitions are as follows, and interested readers are referred to our paper and the original data sources to collect them.
   - patent:     Number of patent (data from USPTO PatentsView)
   - lnnpatent:  The logarithm of one plus the number of patents (data from USPTO PatentsView)